Foxmaner/TDDD80---Java-Android-project/README.md

 In order for us to create a client id key for you, we need your **Android Studio** environment SHA-1 fingerprint.
 You can do this by following the following instructions:
  - Open Android Studio
  - On the right side of Android Studio, you should see a **Gradle** tab.
 Click it.
  - You should now see a new tab.
 Under the title "Gradle", there is a button with an elephant on it.
 When hovering, it should say "Execute Gradle Task".
+Click it.
  - In the new window, run the command "gradle signInReport".

 You should now, in the console, receive a SHA-1 key.
 This is **vital** in order for us to create a key.